 I have to say… I’m impressed.
 Not only that they took the time to respond to my concerns, but that they state they’re making changes based on my experience.
 So, while I’m leaving this article up, I did want to share what they had to say so that you can make a fully informed decision regarding any opportunity with IKO Brands.

-I neglected to mention in the last update that they did indeed end up compensating me for the working actually gave more than they advertised.
-If you’ve had a recent encounter with IKO Brands, I’d love to hear from you and hear whether or not they have in fact changed their practices.
+I neglected to mention in the last update that they did indeed end up compensating me for the work and actually gave more than they advertised.
+If you’ve had a recent encounter with IKO Brands, I’d love to hear from you to find out whether or not they have in fact changed their practices.
 Shoot me an email or leave a comment below.